Chetana2004/Studio-Ghibli-Explorer/README.md

 - List of all Studio Ghibli films
 - View details like title, director, release date, description, and rating
 - Responsive and user-friendly design
-- Powered by the Studio Ghibli API
+- Powered by the MyAnimeList API

 ---